Sept. 14, 2025 - Freedomain Radio - Stefan Molyneux

 But the blockchain, you can't go back and change it, right?

-So uh it's it's it's a problem.
+So it's a problem.

 So exchanges or pools could face immediate takedowns as seen in past crypto incidents where platforms were penalized for hosting illicit data.

-He posits that this scales catastrophically with thousands of nodes affected, Bitcoin's network could fragment overnight, reducing hash rate and validation capacity, all because the change lowers the barrier for abuse without safeguards.
+Bitcoin's network could fragment overnight, reducing hash rate and validation capacity, all because the change lowers the barrier for abuse without safeguards.

 While full nodes do run on personal hardware, a significant portion, 30 to 50% based on node surveys, are run in the cloud.

-Mechanic argues, Bitcoin mechanic argues, that bad actors could upload compressed files that, when extracted, trigger provider scans, leading to catastrophic shutdowns of hosted nodes, exchanges, and pools.
+Mechanic argues, Bitcoin Mechanic argues, that bad actors could upload compressed files that, when extracted, trigger provider scans, leading to catastrophic shutdowns of hosted nodes, exchanges, and pools.

 He draws on real risks.